Unsure of what your obligations are as a landlord during the COVID-19 lockout period?

 If your lease is not written using the standard ADLS precedent, or is an old edition that does not include the emergency access provisions set out above, your tenants may have recourse to force majeure or frustration protection.

-We explain how these two legal concepts affect commercial contracts in further detail here.
+We explain how force majeure and frustration affect commercial contracts here.
 The same restrictions that apply to commercial contracts can apply to leases, but again you need to consider every case according to the facts — and what the contract actually records as the agreement of the parties.

 If your lease includes a force majeure provision (the clause 27.5 emergency access provision discussed above could be seen as a form of force majeure) it will usually set out the effects of the force majeure event and how each of the landlord and tenant are required to act, to notify each other — and potentially to terminate the agreement.
 The reality in most cases is that force majeure, and the emergency access restrictions, effectively suspend the operation of the lease rather than end it.